PR Batching and Conflicts

 Thus to facilitate reviewing the patch changes separately the process of building the queue is actually a little bit more complicated than what I've described so far.

 The first step is still to simply perform the merge as described before.
-This creates the merged
+This creates the merged commit below.

-Then we can go about creating the following linear commit graph by making use of that saved merged
+Then we can go about creating the following linear commit graph by making use of that saved merged commit.

-What we do is we replay the commits of the PR on top of the current queue, but for every commit we use the ours
+What we do is we replay the commits of the PR on top of the current queue, but for every commit we use the ours strategy to automatically resolve every conflict in favour of the version in the PR.
+These rebased commits are shown annotated with the ' symbol.

-.
+Then after that we create a merged' commit which is set as having the parent pn' but the file tree from merged.
 This effectively discards the file tree that was computed by replaying the commits, but still preserves it in the git history.

-commit diff will contain only a readable version of the changes that the patches for the PR applied.
+Now each of p1' to pn' will have nearly the same changed lines as their counterparts and the merged' commit diff will contain only a readable version of the changes that the patches for the PR applied.

 This was something that I enjoyed building, and that did enable us to move a lot faster, but it has significant tradeoffs and is by no means simple.